Skip to content

 Exclusion criteria

-* significant alcohol withdrawal symptoms at screening * participating or starting in any formal treatment for AUD until completion of visit 9 * cognitive impairment * borderline personality disorder * current post-traumatic stress disorder * current suicidality or history of a serious suicide attempt * significant prodromal symptoms * history of a diagnosis of a psychotic or bipolar disorder in subjects or first-degree relatives * pregnancy or breast-feeding * lack of safe contraception are exclusion criterion for women only
+* Significant alcohol withdrawal symptoms at screening * Participating or starting in any formal treatment for AUD from visit 1 until completion of the double-blind phase * Treatment with disulfiram during the study * Past or present diagnosis of a DSM-5 psychotic or bipolar disorder in subjects or first-degree relatives * Current suicidality or history of a serious suicide attempt

 Design outcomes